The

 SCOPE AND CONTENT

-this collection were set up as a place for Potter to record his daily, weekly,
+in this collection were set up as a place for Potter to record his daily,

-however, he used the pages of these volumes to comment on his professional and
+passed, however, he used the pages of these volumes to comment on his

-some personal activities, both in handwritten form and by pasting in newspaper
+professional and some personal activities, both in handwritten form and by

-clippings relating to the firms he worked for and other items of interest.
+pasting in newspaper clippings relating to the firms he worked for and other

-clippings and comments by Potter, these volumes document how the Oneida Silver
+newspaper clippings and comments by Potter, these volumes document how the

 unionization of the